anandthakker/jsskel/README.md

 -   `npm run retire`: Check for vulnerable modules (run automatically as part of `npm test`)
 -   `npm run lint`: Run linting (run automatically as part of `npm test`)
--   `npm run docs-page`: Generate documentation from JSDoc comments.
-You should check in the resulting output, which is set up assuming you'll be publishing to GitHub pages.
--   `npm run docs-readme`: Generate documentation from JSDoc comments, and inject them into the README (this file), replacing the `## API` section.
+-   `npm run docs`: Generate documentation from JSDoc comments, and inject them into the README (this file), replacing the `## API` section.

 Feel free to adjust any of the defaults to taste after creating a new module.